omar-nafea/FullStack/React_Advanced/Module_2.2_RulesOfHooks&FetchingDataWithHooks.md

     )
 }
 ```
-the useState hook has been used incorrectly.
-Rather than using the state setting function setPetName inside the nameLooper function, the useState hook has been used instead.
+the `useState` hook has been used incorrectly.
+Rather than using the state setting function `setPetName` inside the `nameLooper` function, the `useState` hook has been used instead.
 If you were to compile the code and run the app, you may find that the expected output is returned.

-For example, "I'd like to name my pet fluffy" with a pick a new name button rendered beneath.
+For example, "I'd like to name my pet *"fluffy"* with a pick a new name button rendered beneath.
 However, as soon as you click the pick a new name button, you would receive an invalid hook called error.

-That would violate the fourth rule.
+That would violate

+**the fourth rule**
 In other words, it might disrupt the sequence of invocation from one render to the next.
 Such a violation would result in errors. **If you want to call an effect conditionally you can still do so, but make sure to place the condition inside the hook.**
 ```js
 useEffect(() => {
     if (data !== '') {